 Cameron was born Marjorie Cameron Kimmel in Belle Plain, Iowa in 1922.
 Sometime after World War II, she moved to Pasadena where she met Jack Parsons, who believed her to be an “elemental” woman that he’d summoned through sex magic rituals.
 After Parsons’s death at their home in 1952, Cameron suspected that he’d been assassinated and she attempted to contact his spirit.
 She later moved to Beaumont where she started a sex magic occult group known as The Children, which aimed to produce mixed-race moon children devoted to the Egyptian god, Horus.
 Sadly unsuccessful, the group dissolved, and Cameron befriended Samson De Brier, Curtis Harrington, and Kenneth Anger.
 She appeared in films by the latter two, wrote poetry, made art, and pursued her interest in esotericism from her bungalow in West Hollywood until her death there in 1995.
 In 2014, MOCA had an excellent Cameron exhibit called Cameron: Songs for the Witch Woman.

 Gene Curtis Harrington — friend of Samson De Brier and Cameron — was born in Los Angeles in 1926 and grew up in Beaumont.
-He attended school at Occidental, USC, and UCLA, the latter of which he graduated from with a degree in film studies.
+He attended school at Occidental, USC, and UCLA, the latter from which he graduated with a degree in film studies.
 After beginning his career as a film critic, he began making experimental films, where he would make his biggest mark.
 He met Kenneth Anger at Clara Grossman‘s regular silent film screenings and introduced him to the work of Aleister Crowley.
 The two formed Creative Film Associates which distributed experimental films by John and James Whitney, Maya Deren, and others.
 Harrington made two films that starred Cameron, The Wormwood Star (1956) and Night Tide (1961).
 In the mid-1960s, he made two genre films for Roger Corman, Voyage to the Prehistoric Planet (1965) and Queen of Blood (1966), after which he continued to focus mostly on horror, making cult films such as Games (1967), Whoever Slew Auntie Roo?
 (1971), What’s the Matter with Helen?
 (1971), The Cat Creature (1973), Killer Bees (1974), and The Dead Don’t Die (1975).
 He died in 2007.

 Underground filmmaker Kenneth Anger (né Kenneth Wilbur Anglemyer) was born in Santa Monica in 1927.
 Many of his films mixed the occult and homoeroticism.
-His 1947 film, Fireworks, which explores sado-masochism, was the first gay narrative film produced in the US.
+His 1947 film, Fireworks, which explores sadomasochism, was the first gay narrative film produced in the US.
 After a stint in Europe, Anger returned to the US and continued making films.
-Inauguration of the Pleasure Dome was first, featuring hist fellow occultists De Brier, Cameron, and Harrington.
+Inauguration of the Pleasure Dome was first, featuring his fellow occultists De Brier, Cameron, and Harrington.
 Like 1949’s Puce Moment, Inauguration of the Pleasure Dome was shot at De Brier’s Hollywood home.
 Later well-known films include Scorpio Rising (1964), Kustom Kar Kommandos (1965), and Lucifer Rising (1972).
 Anger also wrote the infamous gossip book, Hollywood Babylon (1965).
 His most recent film was 2013’s Airships.

 🎥 ❦ 🎥